-Consulting services reflects fees paid or accrued for scientific, non-clinical and clinical development and regulatory advisory and consulting services rendered to us by third-parties, primarily by members of our scientific and CNS clinical and regulatory advisory boards.
+Consulting services reflects fees paid or accrued for scientific, nonclinical and clinical development and regulatory advisory and consulting services rendered to us by third-parties, primarily by members of our scientific and CNS clinical and regulatory advisory boards.
 The reduction in expense for Fiscal 2017 primarily reflects the rationalization of our stem cell-related scientific advisory board and related accruals, including as a result of the BlueRock Agreement.

 Technology license expense reflects both recurring annual fees as well as legal counsel and other costs related to patent prosecution and protection pursuant to certain of our stem cell technology license agreements or for other potential commercial purposes.
 We recognize these costs as they are invoiced to us by the licensors and they do not occur ratably throughout the year or between years.
 Additionally, in both periods, this expense includes legal counsel and other costs we have incurred to advance in the U.S. and numerous foreign countries several pending patent applications with respect to AV-101 and our stem cell technology platform.
 Technology license-related legal expense for Fiscal 2017 also includes \$55,000 representing the fair value of a warrant granted to intellectual property counsel as partial compensation for services.
-Fiscal 2017 expense further includes a net of \$158,000 related to the sublicense consideration paid to University Health Network (UHN) related to the BlueRock Agreement plus additional fees and expenses related to two new cardiac stem cell technology related licenses that we acquired from UHN, net of amounts previously accrued in connection with our prior sponsored research collaboration with UHN.
+Fiscal 2017 expense further includes a net of \$158,000 related to the sublicense consideration paid to University Health Network (UHN) related to the BlueRock Agreement plus additional fees and expenses related to two newly acquired licenses from UHN related to cardiac stem cell technology, net of amounts previously accrued in connection with our prior sponsored research collaboration with UHN.
 Technology license expense for Fiscal 2016 included (i) approximately \$153,000 of fees and expenses incurred for additional stem cell technology related licenses acquired in connection with our agreement with UHN; (ii) \$120,000 of noncash expense resulting from the grants to two intellectual property legal service providers in July 2015 of an aggregate of 10,000 shares of our Series B Preferred, and (iii) \$254,000 of noncash expense resulting from the March 2016 grant of immediately-vested warrants to purchase an aggregate of 50,000 shares of our common stock to two intellectual property legal service providers.

-AV-101 expenses for Fiscal 2017 include continuing costs incurred to develop more efficient and cost-effective proprietary production methods for AV-101 and for certain pre-production and preclinical trial analyses and procedures to facilitate Phase 2 clinical development of AV-101 in the U.S., including our AV-101 MDD Phase 2 Adjunctive Treatment Study.
-We expect these expenses to increase significantly during fiscal 2018 as we continue preparations for, initiate and conduct our AV-101 MDD Phase 2 Adjunctive Treatment Study.
-Additionally, AV-101 expense in both periods reflects the costs associated with monitoring for and responding to potential feedback related to our AV-101 Phase 1 clinical safety program and addressing other matters required under the terms of our prior NIH grant awards, primarily through our CRO for our Phase 1 safety studies, Cato Research Ltd. The increase in stem cell and other project related expenses in Fiscal 2017 primarily reflects in-house costs associated with our participation in the FDA's CiPA project.
+AV-101 expenses for Fiscal 2017 include continuing costs incurred to develop more efficient and cost-effective proprietary production methods for AV-101 and for certain pre-production and nonclinical trial analyses and procedures to facilitate Phase 2 clinical development of AV-101, including our AV-101 MDD Phase 2 Adjunctive Treatment Study.
+We expect these expenses to increase significantly during Fiscal 2018 and Fiscal 2019 as we continue preparations for, initiate and conduct our AV-101 MDD Phase 2 Adjunctive Treatment Study.
+Additionally, AV-101 expense in both periods reflects nominal costs associated with standard monitoring for and responding to potential feedback related to our AV-101 Phase 1 clinical safety program and addressing any other matters that may be required under the terms of our prior NIH grant awards, primarily facilitated by our CRO for our Phase 1 safety studies, Cato Research Ltd. The increase in stem cell and other project related expenses in Fiscal 2017 primarily reflects in-house costs associated with our participation in the FDA's CiPA project focused on using next generation cardiac stem-cell technology-based bioassay systems for in vitro cardiac predictive toxicology screening.